-The Council of Ministers of 24 October 2013 agreed on amending the Belgian legislation on the notional interest deduction in order to comply with the Argenta case law of the European Court of Justice of 4 July 2013.
+At the end of 2012 and during 2013, the Council of Ministers and the Belgian government have reached various agreements on the 2013-2014 budget.
+In this framework, new Belgian tax measures have been proposed.
+Besides these measures, also other new measures were introduced in order to comply with ECJ case law, for example on the notional interest deduction in order to comply with the Argenta case law of the European Court of Justice of 4 July 2013.

 Belgian corporate income taxpayers can claim NID for tax purposes, reflecting the economic cost of the use of capital, equal to the cost of long‑term, risk‑free financing.

 The NID rate for tax year 2013 (accounting years ending between 31 December 2012 and 30 December 2013, both dates inclusive) is 3% (3.5% for SMEs).

 By the Act of 17 June 2013, the NID rate is more closely aligned with the rate on the Belgian state bonds.
 The NID rate for tax year 2014 (accounting years ending between 31 December 2013 and 30 December 2014, both dates inclusive) is 2.742% (3.242% for SMEs), the rate which is based on the average rate of the Belgian state bonds (on 10 years) of July, August and September 2012.
 The NID rate for tax year 2015 is 2,630% (3,130% for SMEs).

 Act of 28 June 2013